 Lake Havasu City, AZ 86403

-Evacuations: Pine Lake residents remain in READY status.
-There are no immediate threats to area ranches or communities from this fire, but wildfires are unpredictable, and conditions can change quickly.
-All Mohave County residents are encouraged to learn about Arizona’s Ready-Set-Go program and sign up for Mohave County emergency notifications by visiting: https://ein.az.gov/ready-set-go
+Evacuations: None, however, Mohave County residents are encouraged to learn more about Arizona's Ready-Set-Go program and sign up for Mohave County Emergency Notifications by visiting: https://ein.az.gov/ready-set-go